-Italy took half a lifetime to visit.
-I’d originally planned to visit Italy and Sorrento for the first time back in the eighties.
-It didn’t happen and we went to the Greek island of Zante instead.
-Totally lovely, but not Italy.
+Italy took me half a lifetime to visit.
+I’d originally planned to visit Italy and Sorrento for the first time way back when.
+For whatever reason, that first visit didn’t happen, and we went to the Greek island of Zante instead.
+It was totally lovely, but it wasn’t Italy.

-In 2012, almost 25 years to the day later, I arrived in Sorrento for my first taste of la dolce vita.
-Oh how I wish I hadn’t left it so long – there are so many amazing things to do in Sorrento and we had the best time.
+Almost 25 years to the day later, I arrived in Sorrento for my first taste of la dolce vita.
+Oh, how I wish I hadn’t left it so long – there are so many amazing things to do in Sorrento and we had the best time.

 Sorrento is a small town teetering on an almost vertical cliff ledge on the Sorrentine Pensinsular.
 With wonderful coastal views across the sparkling Bay of Naples and out towards Mount Vesuvius this coastal town in the Campania region of Italy is a popular tourist destination for very good reason.

 People watch on Piazza Tasso

-Many bars and cafes overlook the central square and we found The Ercolano to be a perfect spot for people-watching over an Aperol Spritz.
-We amused ourselves by watching the trucks, cars, mopeds and horse-drawn carts negotiating the tiniest of roundabouts, a lamp-post in the square centre, also kept us amused.
+Many bars and cafes surround the square, and we found The Ercolano to be a perfect spot for people-watching over an Aperol Spritz.
+We amused ourselves by watching the trucks, cars, mopeds and horse-drawn carts negotiating the tiniest of roundabouts, little more than a lamp-post in the middle of the square.

 Explore Sorrento’s ancient alleyways